 Ideally, you should plant catmint in a sunny location, but it can also tolerate partial shade.
 As for the soil, catnip loves sandy soil and clay soil that’s somewhat moist and well-drained.
 This hardy plant is drought-resistant, so you don’t have to water them too often.
 You also don’t need to bother with fertilizer too much, just once or twice a year will do.
 Catmint can thrive in poor soil.
 In fact, rich soil may sometimes cause the plant to split in the middle.

 Start the seeds indoors 6 to 8 weeks before the last frost date.
 Make sure to keep the seeds warm, moist, and fertilized.
-After they’re well-established, they can be transplanted into your garden after the last danger of frost has passed.
+After they are well-established, they can be transplanted into your garden after the last danger of frost has passed.
 Keep them 12” apart from each other to avoid overcrowding.
 They should be able to start blooming in their first summer if you plant them early enough.

 Whether you have a pet cat or not, having a catmint plant around will still benefit you immensely.
 Aside from being a lovely ornamental plant, it can also help your garden thrive by attracting butterflies and repelling pests.
 Additionally, catmint has had an extensive history of being a household herbal remedy.
-Its delicious minty taste makes it great to use in cooking and as an herbal medicine for children.
+Its delicious minty taste makes it great to use in cooking and as an herbal medicine.

 Writen by Cornelia Tjandra